 The Duplicate feature gives you the ability duplicate an image in a grid pattern.
 You can select how many rows and columns of the image as well as the spacing between the rows and columns.
 After you create a grid of duplicate images you can also remove any one of the copies or the original from the group by selecting that instance in the preview window.
 If you need to restore a copy that you removed, click in the general area of that instance and it will return.

 Settings

 The settings button gives you access to the printer driver settings for the selected job.
 Most of the settings can be changed after printing if necessary.
-A few of the settings like image density and print mode are not reconfigurable after initial printing and will be grayed out.
 Any changes made will be permanently saved with the job.

 File Management